Little Martha by The Allman Brothers | acoustic

 I'm also pretty sure that the "Eat A Peach" version was sped up.
 Not only can you hear the speed difference, but also where the "Dreams" version is in E, the "Eat A Peach" version is slightly sharp of E, the result of speeding up the tape IMHO.

-I had a lot of fun making these videos so I hope you're able to get something from them.
+I hope you're able to get something from the videos.
 Cheers

 If you find this video useful, please consider making a donation.
 Thank you.